bellatrics/pyGraph/README.md

 # pyGraph
-useful and less useful function on graph packege NetworkX
+useful and less useful functions for NetworkX